-But, if you compare it to the weight of my favourite carry-on rolling case (the Pacsafe Toursafe AT21) at 7.28 pounds, suddenly Peak Designs doesn’t look too bad, and it has a bit more packing volume to boot.
+But, if you compare it to the weight of my favourite carry-on rolling case (the Pacsafe EXP21 Wheeled Carryon) at 7 pounds, suddenly Peak Designs doesn’t look too bad, and it has a bit more packing volume to boot.

 If you travel full-time or long-term with carry-on luggage only, the Peak Design Travel Backpack could be a contender for your home on the road.
 (Just pack a foldable daypack inside, cuz you won’t likely want to use this).

 My 1st Choice for One Bag Travel: Standard Luggage Travel Backpack & Versatile Packing Cubes

 Their website does it justice, but even I didn’t truly understand how awesome the Standard Luggage travel backpack and its nifty features (like multi-functional packing cubes, floating laptop sleeve and more) were until I got my hands on mine.
 In fact, I was so excited, I turned on the camera and went live.
 (You’ll see that video below).

 Standard Luggage combines the best of the backpacks above and makes one bag travel truly possible.
 Here are a few of the features I adore: